Pontiac Bonneville: Sixth generation (1977–1981)

-The Bonneville was significantly downsized for model year 1977.
+The Bonneville was significantly downsized for 1977.
 Bonnevilles (and Catalinas) were 14 in shorter in length, over four inches (102 mm) narrower and 800 pounds lighter compared to their 1976 counterparts, while offering increased headroom, rear seat legroom and trunk space, and much-improved fuel economy – a major selling point in the years following the 1973-74 energy crisis.

 Only a pillared four-door sedan and two-door coupe (with optional opera windows) were offered, as the hardtop sedans and hardtop coupes offered in previous years were discontinued for all GM divisions.

 The Bonneville regained the Safari station wagon as part of its model lineup for the first time since 1970, with faux woodgrain exterior trim and interior appointments shared with Bonneville coupes and sedans.
 The Safari was available in both 6 and 9-passenger configurations and featured a dual action side- or bottom-hinged tailgate, rather than the disappearing clamshell tailgates of 1971-76 full-sized Pontiac wagons.

 For 1977 and 1978, the standard engine in Bonneville was Pontiac's new 301 cubic-inch V8 rated at 135 hp, while optional engines included a 170-horsepower 350 or 180-horsepower 400 cubic-inch V8.
 A 185-horsepower Oldsmobile 403 cubic inch V8 was also an option.
 In later years, increasingly stringent fuel-economy standards mandated by the Corporate Average Fuel Economy (CAFE) regulations would lead to the discontinuation of the larger engines, with a 231 cubic-inch Buick V6 becoming the standard engine on Bonneville coupes and sedans for 1980 and 1981, with the only optional V8s offered including 265 and 301 cubic-inch Pontiac-built gasoline engines or an Oldsmobile-built 350 cid diesel powerplant.

 For 1980, all GM B-bodies received revised styling and aerodynamic improvements along with reduced weight.

 The Bonneville and Catalina, already the smallest-selling of GM's B-body line, suffered a serious drop in demand following the economic recession that began in the spring of 1979.
 With that, GM discontinued the 6th generation with the 1981 model year, along with the 265 and 301 engines.